 During her lifetime, Keller met every U.S. president, beginning with Grover Cleveland and ending with John F. Kennedy.
 In 1964, Lyndon B. Johnson awarded her the Presidential Medal of Freedom, the highest U.S. civilian honor.

 Today, Helen Keller’s legacy of advocacy for people who are blind or deafblind lives on at Perkins.
-Perkins Library Director and American Council of the Blind President, Kim Charlson, helped pioneer audio description for movies and television, and has been a key player in efforts to make ATMs talk and electric cars louder so people who are blind can hear them coming.
-Perkins staff and students can also be found advocating for the rights of the disabled in Massachusetts at the annual Blind Legislative Informational Networking Day in March and Deafblind Awareness Day in April.
+Perkins Library Director and former American Council of the Blind President, Kim Charlson, helped pioneer audio description for movies and television, and has been a key player in efforts to make ATMs talk and electric cars louder so people who are blind can hear them coming.
+Perkins staff and students can also be found advocating for the rights of the disabled community in Massachusetts at the annual Blind Legislative Informational Networking Day in March and Deafblind Awareness Day in April.

 Read answers to Frequently Asked Questions about Helen Keller, or view a collection of historic Helen Keller photographs on Flickr.